liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/15-oauth2/01-oauth2-intro.markdown

 ## Creating an Application

-When you have an application that can use OAuth 2.0 for authorization, you must register that application so @product@ can recognize it.
+When you have an application that can use OAuth 2.0 for authorization, you must register that application so @sharepoint@ can recognize it.
 Do this by accessing *Control Panel* &rarr; *Configuration* &rarr; *OAuth2 Administration*:

 1. Click the *Add* (![add](../../../images/icon-add.png)) button.